ACharles813/Azure-Honeynet-Project/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+Microsoft Azure was used to create a mini honeynet.
+Log Analytics workspace was used to house the log sources.
+To trigger alerts and create incidents from these log courses, Microsoft Sentinel was used.
+A list of metrics were used to assess the environment create for 24 hours before hardening and then 24 hours after harding the environment.
+Based on the net change in the table above, incidents and security events were reduced significantly, thus showing that the security controls applied are effective.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.